Please carefully review the information on these pages before reporting for onsite work.

 If you test positive, you will be directed to contact a physician for further guidance.
 MIT Medical and Broad EHS will work with you on a plan to isolate until it is safe to return to the facility, and on tracing contacts at Broad.
 The Department of Public Health may also contact you regarding contact tracing in your personal life.

-You must retest every other day that you are onsite.
-If you are onsite at Broad occasionally, (e.g. more than one day apart), you must test every time you come onsite.
+You must retest every fourth day (e.g. Monday & Thursday or Tuesday & Friday) that you are onsite.
+If you are onsite at Broad occasionally, (more than four days apart), you must test every time you come onsite.

 - Individuals in certain teams or roles may be required to retest more frequently.
 Your manager will notify you if this is the case for you.